AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 What should HR do to support the company’s digital transformation?

-What we have said so far was about digital transformation in the HR department.
+We have talked so far about digital transformation in the HR department.
 However, HR professionals are also an important enabler of organizational digital transformation.
-An innovative culture is essential for any digital transformation framework and its absence may cause digital transformation failures.
+An innovative culture is essential for any digital transformation framework, and its absence may cause digital transformation failures.
 Roles for HR in digital transformation are:

-• Creating an innovative and agile culture.
-Such a culture is required to pursue opportunities that arise due to changes in technology.
+• Creating an innovative and agile culture is essential for pursuing opportunities that arise due to technological changes.

 • Digital transformation is a long-term, strategic project requiring collaboration.
-HR needs to support it with the right communication initiatives and ensure organizational alignment.
+HR must support it with the right communication initiatives and ensure organizational alignment.

 • Working closely with business analysts to adopt a digital transformation enabler technology, such as process mining.